nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * consolidate a list of contact details based on **specific experimental criteria**
 * export it to an easy-to-read format for better data organization

-Thus, *ResearchRoster* allows researchers to save time, effort and energy whilst keeping their participant data well-organised
+Thus, *ResearchRoster* allows researchers to save time, effort and energy whilst keeping their participant data well-organised.

 ### User stories